apache/shardingsphere/document/current/content/manual/sharding-jdbc/configuration/config-yaml.en.md

     serverLists: #Registry servers list, multiple split as comma.
 Example: host1:2181,host2:2181
     namespace: #Namespace of Registry
     digest: #Digest for Registry.
 Default is not need digest.
-    operationTimeoutMilliseconds: #Operation timeout time in milliseconds, default value is no timeout
+    operationTimeoutMilliseconds: #Operation timeout time in milliseconds, default value is 500 milliseconds
     maxRetries: #Max number of times to retry, default value is 3
-    retryIntervalMilliseconds: #Time interval in milliseconds on each retry, default value is 1000 milliseconds
+    retryIntervalMilliseconds: #Time interval in milliseconds on each retry, default value is 500 milliseconds
     timeToLiveSeconds: #Time to live in seconds of ephemeral keys, default value is 60 seconds
 ```